lmweber/locus-c/README.md

 ### Scripts

-- scripts to run `spaceranger count` using raw images and manually aligned .json files (by Lukas Weber and Stephanie Hicks): saved in this repository in directory [scripts/run_spaceranger](scripts/run_spaceranger)

 - initial script to run `spaceranger count` using screenshots and manually aligned .json files (by Andrew Jaffe): `dcl02/lieber/ajaffe/SpatialTranscriptomics/LIBD/MiSeq_Pilot/pilot_align.sh`